'Better than Guardiola' - Can coaching wonderkid Nagelsmann take Bayern to the next level? | Goal.com

 Handed the job at just 28 by a village club bankrolled by a billionaire, the media claimed Nagelsmann's appointment was merely a PR stunt, giving him nicknames like 'Trainer-Bubi': the little boy coach who was out of his depth.

-Five years on, and with Bayern Munich having paid a record-breaking €25 million (£22m/$30m) to make him their new manager, the jokes have long since stopped.
+Five years on, and with Bayern Munich having agreed to pay up to a record-breaking €25 million (£22m/$30m) to make him their new manager, the jokes have long since stopped.

 After being appointed at Hoffenheim, with the team sitting second to last in the Bundesliga, Nagelsmann brought about a sea change to a struggling side by telling his players to stay out of tackles and look to win the ball back by a combination of pressing and cutting off passing lanes.